Erik-Codeblind/git-more/README.md

 Search for branches with "example" in their name and checkout item 1, *example1*.
 ```
-git find-branch test
+git find-branch example
 Found the following...
 0: exampleA
 1: example1
-Which branch should I checkout? [quit] 1
+Which branch should I checkout?
+1
 Switched to branch 'example1'
 ```

 Search for branch "master".
-There is only one, so it is immediately checked out.
+There is only one match, so it is immediately checked out.
 ```
 $ git find-branch master
 M       README.md